mubinayubkhan/book-service/README.md

         An Author has an id, first name, last name and list of books associated with the Author

-The Data is stored in the in-memory H2 Database.
+The Data is stored in the in-memory **H2 Database** for persistence.

 #### Exposing the API
 The Rest application facilitates the following REST API Calls,